scottchiefbaker/perl-git-prompt/README.md

 ![Example Prompt](http://www.perturb.org/images/git-prompt-2.png)

 * You are on the **vader** branch.
-* Your local repo is on the same commit at the remote
+* Your local repo is on the same commit as the remote
 * There are no files in the staging area

 Note: